lee7632/pyroprocessing_discrete.event.simulation/documentation/fuel.fabrication/variable.list.md

 </ul>
 <ul>
 <b>S</b>
-<li>storage_inventory_start=total amount of material in the storage buffer...currently fixed amount...to be material arrival vertex
 <li>storage_inventory=current inventory in the storage buffer at time=T...eventually this will change with time with arrival of material
 </ul>
 <ul>